Lindy’s Stage 4 Colon Cancer Story

 Lindy A.

-This interview has been edited for clarity.
+This interview has been edited for clarity and length.
 This is not medical advice.
-Please consult with your healthcare provider to make treatment decisions.
+Please consult with your healthcare provider to make informed treatment decisions.
+The views and opinions expressed in this interview do not necessarily reflect those of The Patient Story.

 Lindy A. feature profile